tim-hardcastle/Pipefish/docs/writing-an-adventure-game-in-charm.md

     newLocation = S[locations][S[playerLocation]][directionFromString]
 ```

-We can try this out in the REPL as hot-coding is turned on there's no need to rerun the script:
+We can try this out in the REPL: as hot-coding is turned on there's no need to rerun the script:

 ```
 ADV → describe((doMove("north", state))[playerLocation], state)